wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 In the recipe the word 'here' will show underlined and when clicked will link to the page in question.

 = How do I format recipe with several ingredient lists = Put each ingredient on a separate line.
 There is no need to use bullets for your ingredients.
+The plugin formating is driven from its settings.

 To add sub-headings put them on a new line between [...].
 Example will be - [for the dressing:]

 = What can I do if I have several recipes on the same page = Yes you can you need to insert a separate plugin for each recipe with the correct title